mailto:firstname.lastname@example.orgMore bicycle articles by David S. Lawyer

 So what is the gear ratio to this observer?
 Let Cr be the circumference of the ring gear and Cs be the circumference of the sun gear.
 In one revolution, the dot on the sun gear has moved Cs and since all red dots move the same arc length, the dot on the ring gear gear has also moved arc length Cs.
 If the dot on the ring gear had moved Cr it would have moved thru an entire revolution.
 But it's only moved Cs which amounts to Cs/Cr of a revolution.
 Note that Cs/Cr is the ratio of the diameters of the sun and ring gears which we'll call R. One could also determine this gear ratio by dividing the number of teeth on the sun gear by the number of teeth on the ring gear.

-So for one turn of the carrier the ring turns 1 + R turns with respect to the earth since the carrier has turned one turn with respect to the earth, and the ring gear has turned R turns with respect to the carrier.
+So for one turn of the carrier the ring turns 1 + R turns with respect to the earth since the carrier has turned one turn and the ring gear has turned R turns with respect to the carrier.
 This results in a gear ratio of 1 + R, the same as found by the other explanation.
 Since the diameter of the sun is always less than the ring, R is always less than one and thus the gear ratio always lies between 1 and 2.
 It's also the inverse of this if the input and output shafts are interchanged by means of clutches.
 Since the pinion gears can't be too tiny, the ring gear must always have a diameter significantly greater than the sun gear, resulting in actual ratios of say 4:3.
 In the next section, we'll discuss clutches used to invert the gear ratio by interchanging the input and output.

 Clutches for a 3-speed hub for a bicycle are quite different than clutches for an automobile.
 With a manual transmission auto, one is familiar with the clutch that smoothly locks the crankshaft of the engine to the transmission.
 An automatic transmission also uses clutches, but they operate automatically.
 A major difference between automotive clutches and bicycle ones (for a 3-speed) is that auto clutches can slip a little when they are first engaged, thus avoiding harsh jerks.
 Bicycle clutches engage directly without any protective slippage and assume that the bicycle rider is not applying much (if any) force with his foot when shifting gears (and thus operating the clutches).

 A 3-speed hub needs 4 clutches for interchanging the input and output to a planetary gear system.
 But if you look at a diagram or parts list you will only find one clutch.
 Where are the missing clutches?
 Well, what is called the clutch can engage with two different rotating objects (not at the same time of course) and thus serves like 2 clutches.
-The remaining two clutches are free-wheeling, one way clutches (to be explained next) and the major components of them are called pawls and dogs.
+The remaining two clutches are free-wheeling, one way clutches (to be explained next) and the only named components of them are pawls and dogs.

 One type of clutch used for 3-speed hubs is a one-way clutch which allows free-wheeling and is constructed using pawls and dogs.
 Dogs?
-A single dog is something like a ring-gear tooth (all the teeth face inwards and approximately point to the imaginary center of the ring).
+A single dog is something like a ring-gear tooth (all the teeth face inwards and point to the imaginary center of the ring).
 But each tooth is more like the shape of a saw tooth than a gear tooth.
-A "dog ring" is just like a ring-gear where each gear tooth is a dog instead of a tooth.
+A "dog ring" is just like a ring gear where each gear tooth is a dog instead of a tooth.
 Well, you could also think of a dog as a gear tooth with a different shape.
 The dog ring doesn't engage with any gear but provides bumps (or notches or lugs) for a "pawl" to push on it.
 For a 3-speed, the dog rings are large, almost the same diameter of the hub, and are rigidly attached to the hub.
 Pawls pushing against dogs are the main elements of a ratchet, like the socket wrenches used by mechanics for screwing on and off nuts and bolts.

 This type of ratchet or one-way-clutch also provides for freewheeling where a bicycle wheel can spin, even when the pedals aren't being turned.
 All modern bicycles (including derailleurs) have freewheeling.
 But during the "golden age" of the bicycle in the 1890's, bicycles were not freewheeling and one had to pump (rotate ones feet) even when coasting.
 Free-wheeling principles are essential to the operation of the 3-speed hub.
 These mechanisms not only allow the 3-speed to freewheel, but also serve as clutches.

 A freewheel or ratchet is a clutch that has a rotary input and a rotary output and is free to slip in one direction of rotation.
-For a ratchet socket wrench, the handle is the input and the output is the socket (which fits over a nut or bolt head).
+For a ratchet socket wrench, the handle is the input and the output is the socket (which fits over a nut or bolt).
 If you are tightening a nut and apply torque to the input in say the clockwise direction, then the output becomes temporarily locked to the input and turns at the same rotation speed in the same direction (clockwise).
 However, if you hold the input fixed, the output may still freely rotate in one direction.
 More generally, if you rotate the input at a given speed (rpm) then if someone turns the output at a higher rpm, the output shaft will freely turn at this faster output and the input and output are no longer locked together.
 Try this if you have mechanic's ratchet wrench handy.
 In a bicycle, there's no need to reverse the direction of rotation for transmitting power like there is for a mechanic's ratchet where nuts and bolts need to sometimes be tightened (clockwise) and loosened (counterclockwise).

 This experiment is for linear motion, but the same sort of thing happens for rotary motion.
-For a bicycle, the dog teeth are a lot wider than the saw blade.
-Each tooth may be a couple of centimeters wide and there may be many such teeth on the inner circumference of the hub.
+For a bicycle, the dog teeth are a couple of centimeters wide and there may be many such teeth on the inner circumference of the hub.
 These "dogs" (or teeth) are arranged in a circle on the inside of the rear wheel's hub shell (and rigidly attached to the hub shell) so it's called a "dog ring".
 It's something like a ring gear but the teeth are much different.
 Inside the hub shell there are two dog rings, each about 1/2 inch or so wide with a diameter just a little smaller than the hub.
 These rings must either rigidly lock to the hub so that they turn with the hub or the dogs may just be built into the hub so that the "dog ring" is just part of the hub itself.
 So when you look inside a rear hub on a 3-speed, you'll see dogs as part of the inside surface of the hub shell.
 If pawls attached to the ring gear or planet carrier turn the dog ring, the hub and attached bike wheel and tires all must then turn too.

-One of the two dog rings in the hub is for the pawls on the planet carrier and the other for the pawls on the ring gear.
+One of the two dog rings in the hub is for the pawls on the planet carrier and the other for the pawls on the gear ring.
 Some dog rings can be unscrewed and replaced using tools but some can't and are part of the hub shell.
 In some cases, the dog rings may have been made separately, but were pressed into the shell when it was made so they can't be removed.

 What do pawls look like.
 They only bear a little resemblance to a screwdriver blade (used in the example above) since they must be attached to the periphery of a rotating object and engage with a dog by spring action.
 So if you had to mount a screwdriver blade on a rotary part, you would likely make the blade and shaft rectangular, put a hole in it to mount it using a pin, and let it pivot abound the pin.
 You would also provide a small spring that pushes the tip of the pawl gently against the dog ring so that it will rub against the dog ring.
 There might even be some mechanism to retract the pawls so that they disengage from the dog ring, but more on this later.